zibalina007/Charts/README.md

 - setValues()

-  The values of the chart respectively
+  The values of the chart respectively.

   ```
   Charts::new('line', 'highcharts')->setValues([10, 50, 100]);